-Email: During the semester, you will receive emails from me with updates and reminders.
+During the semester, you will receive emails from me with updates and reminders.
 You are expected to regularly check your official UKY email address.
 I will only respond to emails that are written using proper grammar.
 This includes using correct punctuation within and at the end of sentences, spelling words correctly, and using proper capitalization.
 Writing emails to your friends/family can be informal, but when you start writing emails to your instructors, professors and potential employers, they should be well written with as few mistakes as possible.

-- When corresponding with me, please (a) use a descriptive subject line, (b) include a respectful greeting (e.g., "Hi, Dr. DeVito, Hello, Dr. D, etc."), and (c) fully sign your name.
-Please send all email correspondence to the email address provided above, and put CIS 112 and your section number in the subject line each time. - Typically, I will respond to your email within 24 hours, although my response time will be slower on weekends.
+• When corresponding with me, please (a) use a descriptive subject line, (b) include a respectful greeting ("Hello, Hannah" or "Good afternoon, Hannah") and (c) fully sign

+- your name.
+Please send all email correspondence to the email address provided above, and put CIS 112 and your section number in the subject line each time. - I will make an strong effort to respond to your email within 24 hours, although my response time will be slower on weekends, during which time you should not expect a response.